 Changes in the hypothalamus (the hunger center in the brain) can make it difficult to recognize when the stomach is empty or full.
 Also, as memory gets worse and worse, Alzheimer’s patients may simply forget to eat when they are hungry.

 Extremely limited short-term memory certainly makes things difficult.
-When you’ve served a meal, only to be asked when the next one will come, it can try your patience.
+When you have served a meal only to be asked when the next one will come, it can try your patience.
 Of course, simply leaving snacks out in the open will lead to overeating.

 Try these approaches to satisfy your loved one’s demands without compromising their health (or your sanity):